Jerome Ford

-Jerome Ford (born September 12, 1999) is an American professional football running back and kickoff returner for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide and Cincinnati Bearcats.
-He was selected by the Browns in the fifth round of the 2022 NFL draft.
+Jerome Ford (born September 12, 1999) is an American professional football running back for the Minnesota Vikings of the National Football League (NFL).
+Ford played college football for the Alabama Crimson Tide and Cincinnati Bearcats and was selected by the Cleveland Browns in the fifth round of the 2022 NFL draft.
+He has also played for the Washington Commanders.

 Early life

 Ford attended Armwood High School in Seffner, Florida.
 He committed to the University of Alabama to play college football.

 College career

 Ford played at Alabama in 2018 and 2019.
 Over the two years he rushed for 151 yards on 31 carries with three touchdowns.
 In 2020, he transferred to the University of Cincinnati.

 During his first year at Cincinnati in 2020, he played in 10 games as the backup to Gerrid Doaks, rushing for 483 yards on 73 carries with eight touchdowns.
-In 2021, he became the team's starter, and help lead the Bearcats to the College Football Playoff.
+In 2021, he started all 13 games, rushing for 1,319 yards (6.2 YPC) and 19 touchdowns, paired with 21 catches for 220 yards and a touchdown.
+He was named first-team All-AAC at running back as he helped lead the Bearcats to the College Football Playoff.